jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

     There are 19 sera with a most recent closest virus of 229E-1992.
     These sera were collected between 1992 and 1995.
+    1 have no detectable titers (<= lower bound).
-    5 of the 19 sera have neut titers >90:
+    These 5 of 19 sera have neut titers >90: